flutter/website/src/community/china/index.md

 ## Known, trusted community-run mirror sites

-The Flutter team cannot guarantee long-term availability of any mirrors.
+The Flutter team can't guarantee long-term availability of any mirrors.
 You can use other mirrors if they become available.

 {% for mirror in site.data.mirrors %}